The Weird Trade Union governing nearly all super-villains in the United States.

-- Dressed to Heal: Beside his bunny slippers and skull half-mask, he wears a black doctor's uniform, complete with stethoscope, medical bag he keeps handcuffed to him, and red highlighting.
+- Dressed to Heal: Besides his bunny slippers and skull half-mask, he wears a black doctor's uniform, complete with a stethoscope, the medical bag he keeps handcuffed to him, and red highlighting.
 Oddly enough, he actually gets closer to fulfilling this trope without edging into Deadly Doctor territory beyond aesthetics.

 - Evil Chancellor: Inverted, Killinger only operates to improve the lives of those he is charged with rather than undermine their every move.

 - Evil Mentor: Tries to be one toward Rusty in The Doctor is Sin, though he's more benevolent than most examples.
 (His teaching doesn't take, but it does give Rusty a much-needed Heel Realization.)
 In a twist on this trope, he's not so much a mentor that turns people evil and more simply a mentor to evil people (The Monarch, Phantom Limb, etc.) The fact that Rusty attracted his attention says a lot more about HIS character than it does Killinger's.

 - Humanoid Abomination: A benevolent one, in contrast to his siblings.

 - Hypercompetent Sidekick: He makes wonders for those he helps, though his true calling is to make them realize just how far they can go without him.

 - Inexplicably Awesome: He can do practically anything and has no backstory or rational explanation for anything he does.
 And he has a Magic Murder Bag.
 As it turns out, he and the Investors are of the same mysterious species.